finagle/finagle.github.io/source/blog/2016-03-01-reusable-http-contracts-for-finagle-with-fintrospect.md

 ```

 #### creating the HTTP response
-Fintrospect includes support for natively creating responses using a number of different protocols, and also ships with bindings for creating JSON messages from several popular JSON libraries, including the auto case-class conversion support included in [Argonaut][argonaut], and more recently [Circe][circe].
-There are several different ways fo creating the Responses, but the below method is the most compact.
+Fintrospect includes support for natively creating responses using a number of different protocols, and also ships with bindings for creating JSON messages from [a bunch][supportedjson] of popular JSON libraries, including the auto case-class conversion support included in [Argonaut][argonaut], and more recently [Circe][circe].
+There are various mechanisms of creating the Responses, but the below method is the most compact.
 The very first object in the example below is a Finagle ```Status``` object which is implicitly converted to a ```ResponseBuilder```:

 ```scala
 import Argonaut.ResponseBuilder._